 People tend to spend a lot of time shopping around for a car, and very little time shopping for a car loan.
 Keep yourself in the driver’s seat when you walk into that showroom.
 Know how much car you can afford and shop for the best rates and terms available to you before the negotiations begin.

-Action Plan: Protect yourself from identity theft
+Action Plan: Report identity theft

 Identity theft is the fastest-growing crime in America.
 More than 9.9 MILLION victims were reported last year, according to a Federal Trade Commission survey.
 What is identity theft?
 Identity theft is a crime in which an imposter obtains key pieces of your personal information, such as your Social Security number or driver’s license number, and uses it for his or her own personal gain.
 The Federal Trade Commission has a website that will provide you with tools and resources to protect you from identity theft or help you if your identity has been stolen.